pivotal/docs-tap/convention-service/creating-conventions.md

 ### <a id='conventionserver'></a>Convention server

-The convention server is the component that applies a convention that has been defined on the server.
+The convention server is the component that applies a convention already defined on the server.
 Each convention server can host one or more conventions.
 The application of each convention by a convention server can be controlled conditionally.
 The conditional criteria governing the application of a convention is customizable and can be based on the evaluation of a custom Kubernetes resource called [PodIntent](reference/pod-intent.md).
 PodIntent is the vehicle by which the Convention Service as a whole delivers its value.

-A PodIntent is created, or updated if pre-existing, when a workload is run through a Tanzu Application Platform supply chain.
+A PodIntent is created, or updated if already existing, when a workload is run through a Tanzu Application Platform supply chain.
-The custom resource includes both the PodTemplateSpec (see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec)) as well as the OCI image metadata associated with a workload.
+The custom resource includes both the PodTemplateSpec (see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec)) and the OCI image metadata associated with a workload.
 The conditional criteria for a convention can be based on any property or value found in the PodTemplateSpec or the Open Containers Initiative (OCI) image metadata available in the PodIntent.

 If a convention's criteria are met, the convention server enriches the PodTemplateSpec in the PodIntent.
 The convention server also updates the `status` section of the PodIntent with the name of the convention that's been applied.
-So if needed, you can figure out which conventions have been applied to the workload after the fact.
+So if needed, you can figure out after the fact which conventions were applied to the workload.

 To provide flexibility in how conventions are organized, multiple convention servers can be deployed.
 Each server can contain a convention or set of conventions focused on a